Kollel Ohr Yosef

 Kollel Ohr Yosef is an institute of rabbinic study in Ontario, Canada, serving the Thornhill and northern Toronto communities.

-As a "community kollel," its faculty engages in advanced study and also reaches out to the community by offering free informal sessions and religious guidance, literally on a constant basis.
+As a "community kollel," its faculty engages in advanced study and also reaches out to the community by offering free informal sessions and religious guidance.
 The open-door institute also hosts all conventional prayers, including holiday services.

-The Kollel is recognized as a place where one can drop in spontaneously to connect with friendly and knowledgeable scholars.
-It aims to permit the Torah to speak with its original, authentic voice.
+The Kollel is a place where one connect with friendly and knowledgeable scholars.

-The faculty's energy is devoted especially to religious engagement and the dissemination of scholarship.
-The Kollel's widespread financial support is purely voluntary.

-Various recorded Kollel lectures may be viewed at Koshertube.com.

 Faculty

 The Kollel is led by its "Rosh Kollel", Rabbi Mordechai Scheiner.
 Rabbi Scheiner received his rabbinic ordination from HaRav Shlomo Miller.
 He was previously a student or faculty member in numerous prestigious institutions, including the Toronto Kollel Avreichim, the Kollel of Miami Beach, and the Kollel of Beth Medrash Govoha in Lakewood.

 The faculty and staff also includes approximately 14 others.
 They are dedicated to advanced Torah studies and the dissemination of Torah knowledge, and also come to the Kollel following years of studies at core yeshivos.